What is the Atkins Graduate Development Programme (GDP)?

 When do I receive my settling-in allowance?

 We offer a £2,500 settling-in allowance upon joining our development programme and this is paid into your first month’s salary.
-You’ll also receive another bonus of £2,500 which is paid upon achieving your chosen qualification.
+You’ll also receive another bonus of £2,500 which is paid upon achieving your chosen accreditation.

 Can I work in other offices?